mikependon/RepoDB.NET/pages/features/batchoperations.md

 }
 ```

-We execute it in an atomic way and just simply wrap the calls within the `Transaction` object to make it ACID.
+The same SQL statement will be executed multiple times against the database, even you wrap the calls within the transaction object.

 ## Batch executions